Cantilever Gates vs Swing Gates: What’s the Difference?

 The biggest difference between swing gates and cantilever gates comes down to their basic design and how they operate.
 A swing gate has one gate post with hinges, kind of like a door on your house.
 These hinges can be either bolted onto the post or welded, depending on how heavy the gate is.
 Sometimes the hinges even have ball bearings inside to handle heavier gates.

-Cost Differences Between Swing and Cantilever Gate Types
+Cost Differences Between Swing and Cantilever Gates

 Let’s talk money — cantilever gates usually cost about 50% more than swing gates, and there’s a good reason for that.
 Here’s a straightforward breakdown: